6 Dan (Rokudan)

 Why would I recommend other people to do karate?

-What Karate adds to your life, is a unshakeable respect for yourself, for parents and elderly, for your community, and for those people that have come before us (our ancestors).
-You discover the great knowledge, wisdom and understanding – way more than we give them credit for!
+What Karate adds to your life, is unshakeable respect for yourself, for parents and elderly, for your community, and for those people that have come before us (our ancestors).
+You discover the great knowledge, wisdom, and understanding – way more than we give them credit for!
 Few other sports focus on these areas, to the same degree as Karate.

 Karate is steeped in tradition, but at the same time, is needed by our children of the future.
-Because Karate-do teaches us to separate our emotions from what you would “like” to happen, and what “needs” to happen.
+Because Karate-do teaches us to separate our emotions from what we would “like” to happen, and what “needs” to happen.
 Karate is very much about efficiency of movement and common sense.
 What works and what doesn’t.
 It teaches you “how to fight” so you “don’t need to fight”.